john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 Producing such a kernel of discrete coefficients requires an approximation of the Gaussian distribution.
 Theoretically, the Gaussian distribution is non-zero over its spatial extent from $-\infty$ to $+\infty$.
 Covering the distribution would require a kernel of infinite size.
 But then, its values beyond, say, $5\sigma$ are negligible.
 (Given that the total area of a 1-D normal Gaussian distribution is 1, the area under the curve from $5\sigma$ to $\infty$ is about $2.9x10^{-7}$.)
 In practice, we can limit the kernel size to three standard deviations of the mean and still cover 99% of the distribution.

-The Gaussian filter has several advantages:

-1. Easy to implement.
-2. Its’ Fourier transform is also a Gaussian distribution, centered around zero frequency.
-Its low-pass effectiveness can be controlled by adjusting its standard deviation.
-3. Coefficients give higher weights to pixels in the centre; thereby, reducing the blurring effect over edges.
-4. Computationally efficient.
-Gaussian kernels are separable; therefore, large filters can be implemented using many small 1D filters.
-5. Rotationally symmetric, with no directional bias.

-Most fundamentally, the Gaussian filter is based on the Human Visual System (HVS).
-It has been found that neurons create similar filters when processing visual information.

-Guassian filters do have certain challenges:

-1. Blurring removes fine detail that may have diagnostic relevance.
-2. Not as effective at removing "salt and pepper" noise.
-3. Blurred edges can complicate edge detection.

 ###### Gaussian Filter Performance

 ```{code-cell} ipython3